Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-serializer.md

 serializer_deinit();
 ```

 Otherwise, all of the other features listed above work the same in the **serializer** library as they do in the **IoTHubClient** library.
-For more information about any of these topics, see the [previous article](iot-hub-device-sdk-c-iothubclient.md) in this series.
+For more information about any of these topics, see the [IoT Hub Client overview document](.\iot-hub-device-sdk-c-iothubclient.md) in this series.

 ## Next steps
 This article describes in detail the unique aspects of the **serializer** library contained in the **Azure IoT device SDK for C**.
 With the information provided you should have a good understanding of how to use models to send events and receive messages from IoT Hub.